 cast, fused, laminated, screen-printed, cut and polished glass, 32x21x40cm

-Fused to a base of Goglomite and Lanthium using the Randium Process, a convex lens focuses incoming electrons along a 235nm Felksinport Ionized Ring and evenly into 14 photon accelerating beam ports, each serving various synchrotron radiation mapping needs throughout the UV, X, and Gamma Ray Regions.
-As with all Synchrotron devices, additional premiums are placed on maintaining nominal photon beam delivery exclusively to their receivers.
-The Rockaway can also detect any dip in burn strength below established Kuchel-Flairis parameters.
-Inside the three so called Stability Tower Sliders, a continuous calibration of the hydrazine and water mixture occurs 15 times within every third nanosecond.
+Fused to a base of Goglomite and Lanthium using the Randium Process, a convex lens focuses outgoing electrons along a 235nm Felksinport Ionized Ring and evenly into 14 photon accelerating beam ports, each serving various synchrotron radiation mapping needs throughout the UV, X, and Gamma Ray Spectrums.
+As with all Synchrotron devices, additional premiums are placed on maintaining nominal photon beam delivery, exclusively to their respective Overhauser Receivers.
+The Rockaway also detects any dip in burn output strength below established Kuchel-Flairis parameters.
+Inside the three so called Stability Tower Sliders, a continuous calibration of the Hydrazine and Tin molecular mixture occurs 15 times every third nanosecond.

 Pressure Regulator - Sections 66 j-h, 2010

 blown, cast, laminated, cut and polished glass, various metals, 44x 44x120cm